 - Emergency expenses.
 If your RV is damaged while you are away from home, you will need to stay elsewhere while it is repaired.
 This coverage will reimburse some expenses related to lodging, food, and travel home, provided the damage occurred more than a set number of miles (usually 50 miles) from your fixed residence.

 - Higher liability limits.
 While you could carry the minimum liability limits on your RV, most RV insurance policies provide for much higher liability limits than general automobile insurance.
 Since RVs have a much larger profile and footprint than cars, they can potentially cause a great deal of damage in an accident.
 Getting a higher liability limit can help protect you financially in case of an accident.

 Are You Prepared to Handle Routine RV Maintenance?

 Like your home and your car, your RV needs regular maintenance.
-Some of this maintenance is no different from the tasks you perform for your commuter vehicle — changing oil and filters, checking tire pressure, and the like.
+Some of this maintenance is no different from the tasks you perform for your commuter vehicle.
+You’ll need to change the oil and filters, check tire pressure and the like.

 However, some RV maintenance requirements may fall somewhat outside of your comfort zone.
 These requirements include:

 - Running your generator two hours every month.